 The issue of witchcraft must be tackled with the understanding that the great commission directs us to disciple people so that they grasp the new life we have in Christ Jesus.
 Often, our poor understanding of the work of the Holy Spirit hinders us to grasp how evil spirits work.
 So as Christians, we should ask for discernment from the Holy Spirit to clearly understand the manifestation of evil spirits (Acts 16:16-18).

 Our first step in dealing with witchcraft is to lead people to acknowledge Jesus Christ in their lives.
-Everyone who receives Jesus in their heart becomes a son of God (John 1:12).
+Everyone who receives Jesus in their heart becomes a child of God (John 1:12).
 For Jesus alone has the power to set people free (John 8:32).
 No matter how deeply someone might be involved in witchcraft, confessing Jesus as Lord and Saviour is the key to true salvation (Romans 10:9).
 2 Corinthians 5:17 says, “Therefore, if anyone is in Christ he is a new creation.
 The old is gone and the new has come.”
 This implies that to be in Christ is a turning point.